 Research on digestive enzymes is still new, but we do have some studies showing that they can be helpful in addressing certain types of diseases.
 In a 2016 review, for example, researchers reported that digestive supplements “may play a role in the management of digestive disorders, from lactose intolerance to cystic fibrosis.”

-In a 2013 interview with enzyme expert M. Mamadou, Ph.D., published in the Natural Medicine Journal, Dr. Mamadou noted that supplemental digestive enzymes can be very helpful in alleviating pancreatic insufficiency, lactose intolerance, casein and gluten intolerance, food allergies and celiac disease.
+Moreover, in a 2013 interview with enzyme expert M. Mamadou, Ph.D., published in the Natural Medicine Journal, Dr. Mamadou noted that supplemental digestive enzymes can be very helpful in alleviating pancreatic insufficiency, lactose intolerance, casein and gluten intolerance, food allergies and celiac disease.

 However, what if you don’t have any of these diseases or conditions, but you are still suffering from digestive symptoms?

 Doctors aren’t so sure, however.
-In an article published in the Mayo Clinic Proceedings in 2014, the authors expressed concern over the surge in digestive enzyme use and the “numerous health benefit claims by manufacturers … .”
+Moreover, in an article published in the Mayo Clinic Proceedings in 2014, the authors expressed concern over the surge in digestive enzyme use and the “numerous health benefit claims by manufacturers … .”
 They also stated “the quality of dietary supplements has been a cause for concern … ,” and noted that “enzyme production does not inherently decrease with age.”

 Then, they discussed the question of whether digestive enzyme supplements can help people without specific health conditions, but who experience symptoms like gas and bloating.
 One study, for example, found that participants given enzyme supplements containing lipase, protease and amylase, before and after a fatty meal reported significantly less gas, bloating and fullness than those who didn’t take the supplements.
 The supplement used was a prescription supplement; however, not an over-the-counter one.